tebe372/MCW-Media-AI/Hands-on lab/HOL step-by-step - Media AI.md

         "disabled": false
         }
     ```
-16. Save the file.
+17. Save the file.

-17. Click the **run.csx** file to return to the C# code.
+18. Click the **run.csx** file to return to the C# code.

     ![function.json highlighted](images/Hands-onlabstep-by-step-MediaAIimages/media/open_csharp_code.png "CLick the function.json")

-18. Update signature of the **Run** method to contain an **binder** parameter of type **Binder**.
+19. Update signature of the **Run** method to contain an **binder** parameter of type **Binder**.
 This also adds the **DocumentDb** attributes to the binding we just added in the **JSON** file. **Binding** will allow the Azure Function to bind the DocumentDb document with incoming values amd update the status of the process from Video Indexer.

-    > The first 2 parameters of the **DocumentDB** attribute define to connect to the "*videos*" Cosmos DB Collection within the "*learning*" database.
+    >**Note**: The first 2 parameters of the **DocumentDB** attribute define to connect to the "*videos*" Cosmos DB Collection within the "*learning*" database.
 And the value of "*{documentId}*" will enable it to retrieve the Document whose ID is set to the same value of the "*documentId*" value passed into the method via the HTTP call.
 The "*ConnectionStringSetting"* parameter sets the name of the App Setting that will store the Cosmos DB Connection String.

     ```
     public static async Task<object> Run(Binder binder,
         HttpRequestMessage req,